apache/apex-core/docs/application_development.md

 The platform does not make assumptions about the tuple type, it could be any Java object.
 The operator developer knows what tuple type an input port expects and is capable of processing.
-Each input port has a stream codec  associated thatdefines how data is serialized when transmitted over a socket stream; it also defines another function that computes the partition hash key for the tuple.
+Each input port has a stream codec  associated that defines how data is serialized when transmitted over a socket stream; it also defines another function that computes the partition hash key for the tuple.
 The engine uses that key to determine which physical instance(s)  (for a